Hadronic Spectra from Deformed AdS Backgrounds: Hadronic Spectra for scalar mesons

 \section{Hadronic Spectra for scalar mesons}

-Mesons are a bound states between a quark and an antiquark which can be represented by a spin singlet with total spin $S=0$ or a spin triplet with total spin $S=1$.
-Besides one has to take into account the coupling between $S$ and the orbital angular momentum $L$ producing a total angular momentum $J = L$ in the case of the singlet state, and $J = L - 1, L, L + 1$ in the case of the triplet state.
+Mesons are bound states between a quark and an antiquark that can be represented by a spin singlet with total spin $S=0$ or a spin triplet with total spin $S=1$.
+The coupling between $S$ and the orbital angular momentum $L$ must be considered, producing a total angular momentum $J = L$ in the case of the singlet state, and $J = L - 1, L, L + 1$ in the case of the triplet state.

-From mesonic spectroscopy \cite{Godfrey:1998pd}, mesons are characterized by $I^G(J^{PC})$, where $I$ is the isospin, $G$ is the $G$-parity defined $G=(-1)^I = \pm 1$, $P$ is the $P$-parity defined for mesons as $P=(-1)^{L+1}$.
+In mesonic spectroscopy \cite{Godfrey:1998pd}, mesons are characterized by $I^G(J^{PC})$, where $I$ is the isospin, $G$ is the $G$-parity defined $G=(-1)^I = \pm 1$, and $P$ is the $P$-parity defined for mesons as $P=(-1)^{L+1}$.
 Finally, $C$ is the $C$-parity defined as $C=(-1)^{L+S}$.
-On the boundary theory scalar mesons are represented by the operator:
+In the boundary theory scalar mesons are represented by the operator:

 where $J$ is the total angular momentum.